scignscape/ntxh/README.md

-To examine more advanced features of the data set, it is necessary to set up a "`preferred`" folder, which must be a _sibling_ folder to the archive root called "`preferred`".
+To examine more advanced features of the data set, it is necessary to set up a "`preferred`" folder, which must be a _sibling_ folder to the archive root, one called "`preferred`".
 Inside that folder would be several files indicating "preferred" paths for certain tools needed for the data set (except for basic usage), such as `qmake` and `pdflatex`, as well as several "`.pri`" files (which are similar to Qt `pro` project files but can be included in other